IgnacioSepulveda1937/TA_Econometrics/README.md

 # TA_Econometrics
-Código de una ayudantía que estoy haciendo de introducción a la econometría.
+Código de una ayudantía  de introducción a la econometría.